rossv/designstorms/README.md

 npm run dev
 ```

-By default Vite serves the app at http://localhost:5173.
-The dev server automatically proxies
+By default Vite serves the app at http://localhost:5179 with a strict port.
+The dev server
-requests from `/noaa-api/fe_text_mean.csv` to NOAA's Atlas 14 service, so live precipitation
+automatically proxies requests from `/noaa-api/fe_text_mean.csv` to NOAA's Atlas 14 service,
-tables are available without additional setup.
+so live precipitation tables are available without additional setup.

 ### Run Tests and Type Checks